Roudgers/DCFNet/README.md

 # Train/Test
 ## Testing
-+ Firstly, you need to download the 'VSOD Testing Dataset' and the pretrained checpoint we provided ([Baidu Pan](https://pan.baidu.com/s/1qhyEke_1IwO5gVAkepHp0g).
++ Firstly, you need to download the 'VSOD Testing Dataset' and the pretrained checkpoint we provided ([Baidu Pan](https://pan.baidu.com/s/1qhyEke_1IwO5gVAkepHp0g).
 Code: oip1).
 + Secondly, you need to set dataset path and checkpoint name correctly, and set the param '--split' as "test" or 'val' in inference.py for generating saliency results.
-+ Finally, you can evaluate the saliency results by using the widely-used tool
++ Finally, you can evaluate the saliency results by using the widely-used tool provided by DAVSOD.

 ```shell
 python inference.py